The GPC is the only body which represents all GPs in the UK. It deals with all matters affecting NHS GPs, whether or not they are BMA members.

 Membership of the GPC

 Members are elected on a constituency basis from among general practitioners or LMC officers by all who contribute to the LMC voluntary levy, or by the annual conference of representatives of local medical committees.
-We also have representatives from the Sessional GPs subcommittee, the GP trainees subcommittee, Medical Women’s Federation, the Medical Practitioners Union, and British International Doctors Association.
+We also have representatives from the sessional GPs committee, the GP trainees committee, Medical Women’s Federation, the Medical Practitioners Union, and British International Doctors Association.

 See a full list of committee members